 - Add garlic to pan, slice mushrooms - check those sweet potato chunks!
 Stir your garlic to make sure it doesn't burn and if it starts to cook too much before you've chopped your mushrooms, simply take your pot off the heat and add a splash of water to the garlic to stop the cooking process.

 - Add mushrooms and put the heat up to medium (the mushrooms will release water, preventing the mushrooms from burning)

 - Once the sweet potato is cooked, remove the pieces with a slated spoon and transfer to a blender, reserving the water to cook the pasta

-- Preheat the oven to 350 or broil *see step ___ below*
+- Preheat the oven to 350 or broil *see last step for note about this*

 - Cook the pasta according to package instructions — we used tortiglioni, which is like a longer and curlier macaroni